ruocwang/dpo-diffusion/README.md

 >  --path [path/to/pregenerated/space]
 >```

-> Here are the main argument supported by this script.
 > - `--gpu` specifies the GPU id.
 Defaults to "auto", which allows the script to automatically select the GPU with lowest memory usage.
 > - `--version` is the Stable Diffusion version.
 Defaults to "v1-4"
 > - `--path` is path to the file that stores pre-generated search space.